Every Accident Is Different. So Will Be the Compensation.

 There are also damages for punitive purposes, namely as a way to deter both the perpetrator and anyone who might be careless behind the wheel in the future.

-Ultimately, the only way you’re going to know for sure about how much your claim might be worth is to contact an attorney in Santa Cruz today.
-You can get a free consultation so that a company like Wiles & Wiles, Attorneys at Law can evaluate your case and give you some of the answers you’re seeking about the potential worth of your claim.
+Ultimately, the only way you’re going to know for sure about how much your claim might be worth is to contact an personal injury attorney in Santa Cruz today.
+Here at Wiles & Wiles, you will get a free consultation and case evaluation.
+You will get some of the answers you’re seeking about the potential worth of your claim.